kastle-lab/kastle-drawbridge/knowledge-graphs/02-modeling-fundamentals/Supplementary-material/Assignments/CQ-Assignment.md

 🗣️📣 ‼️‼️**PLEASE READ THROUGH THE INSTRUCTIONS THOROUGHLY!**‼️‼️

-- ( P.S we are a CS lab we will know if you used ChatGPT, this isnt graded so dont stress. 😊)
+- ( P.S we are a CS lab we will know if you used ChatGPT, this isn't graded so don't stress. 😊)

 ### 📋 <ins>**Instructions:**</ins>